Albany is one of Australia’s best kept holiday secrets.

 Top spots for a beverage: Wilson Brewing Company, Due South, Six Degrees, Limeburners Distillery

-Must-do tours: Albany city tour with Busy Blue Bus, whale watching tour with Albany Whale Tours
+Must-dos: Albany city tour with Busy Blue Bus, whale watching tour with Albany Whale Tours

 Best times to visit